tmoens/zebrafish-facility-manager/README.md

 Please refer to your selected web server documentation for installation instructions in your server environment.

-Here is an article on [how to install Nginx on Debian](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-debian-10)
+Here is friendly article on [how to install Nginx on Debian](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-debian-10)

 Please note that your Debian installation may already have Apache installed